-Norma of the Duin sin la satistan of the Total halamaa ahaat aanita 0/ af h an 1-2 a Carital Name of the Principle activity of the Total balance sheet equity % of bank's Capital subsidiaries / entity (as stated in the accounting holding in the deficiencies country of balance sheet of the legal total equity incorporation entity) Not Applicable rotrippilouolo e.
+Name of the subsidiaries / country of incorporation Principle activity of the entity Total balance sheet equity (as stated in the accounting balance sheet of the legal entity) % of bank's holding in the total equity Capital deficiencies Not Applicable e.
 The aggregate amounts (e.g. current book value) of the bank's total interests in insurance entities, which are risk-weighted: